KomodoPlatform/dPoW/doc/bible.md

 - Disk: 500 GB SSD or greater
 - Bandwidth: 100 Mbps or higher

 *The server should be bare metal, housed in a Tier 3 datacenter or better.
-Cloud instances or home connections are not sufficient to ensure bandwith and uptime.*
+Cloud instances or home connections are not sufficient to ensure bandwidth and uptime.*

 Apart from these hardware specifications and the technical know-how, there are no requirements to become a Notary Node Operator.